networkservicemesh/networkservicemesh/docs/nsm_api.md

     </dd>
     <dt>Network Service Manager (NSM)</dt>
     <dd>
-        A Network Service Manager (NSM) manages a colletion of Network Service Clients, Network Service Endpoints, and the Network Service Dataplane for those NSCs and NSEs within its Network Service Manager Domain.
+        A Network Service Manager (NSM) manages a collection of Network Service Clients, Network Service Endpoints, and the Network Service Dataplane for those NSCs and NSEs within its Network Service Manager Domain.
 An example of a Network Service Manager Domain would be a single Kubernetes Node.
 A Network Service Manager is responsible to
         <ul>
             <li>Advertise Network Service Endpoints in its domain to zero or more Network Service Registries</li>
             <li>Establish L2/L3 Connections directly between Network Service Clients in its domain and Network Service Endpoints in its domain.